BSatishSutar/bsatishsutar/README.md

 ### Hi, I am Satish!
-Budding Cloud Engineer | I am up for all things Cloud native 👋
+AWS Certified Solution Architect Associate - C02 | I am up for all things Cloud native 👋
 ___________________________________________________________________________________________________________________________________________________
 Highly adaptable professional offering 5 years of effective experience working in ITES, Telecom, Market research, BPM and Retail domains, on-the-job training of Cloud computing and 6 months of internship in AWS.
 Expert in solutions-oriented business application problem-solving and dedicated to providing best-in-class service.
 Skilled at troubleshooting, communication and collaboration.